awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-limits.md

 + Virtual private gateways per Region: 5

   You can attach only one virtual private gateway to a VPC at a time\.
 To connect the same Site\-to\-Site VPN connection to multiple VPCs, we recommend that you explore using a transit gateway instead\.
 For more information, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.
+**Note**
+Site\-to\-Site VPN connections on a transit gateway are subject to the total transit gateway attachments limit\.
+See [Transit gateway quotas](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-quotas.html) for more information\.
 + Site\-to\-Site VPN connections per Region: 50
 + Site\-to\-Site VPN connections per virtual private gateway: 10